Heritage Timeline

 This phase marked the transition from skilled making to disciplined craftsmanship, ensuring that every future bespoke piece would adhere to a consistent architectural language.

-Craft Systems Tested at Architectural Scale
+First Palace Commission (Craft Systems Tested at Architectural Scale)

 The atelier was commissioned to deliver a fully bespoke interior suite for a private palace project.
 For the first time, OE-FASHION’s craft systems were required to operate at architectural scale — across furniture, fixed elements, and ornamental integration.